 Enforcing your judgment is not the responsibility of the courts.
 There are some court procedures you can use to collect the money – like tools to do a job – but it is up to you to use them.
-Once a judgment is obtained, any enforcement steps must be taken through the Court of Queen’s Bench – which is not the court that issued your claim.
+Once a judgment is obtained, any enforcement steps must be taken through the Court of King’s Bench – which is not the court that issued your claim.
 The Provincial Court where you obtained the judgment has nothing further to do with your case.

 It’s important to note as well that enforcement remedies are at your expense.
 Although some of the fees are added to the amount the defendant owes you, you have to pay those fees, to begin with.

 The plaintiff is responsible for notifying (“serving”) each defendant of the claim.
 This ensures that the defendant has the opportunity to see the claim in a timely fashion.
 A claim may be served by Personal Service or by Registered Mail.
 Details about the methods of service and time restrictions are described in the document called Starting Your Action.

 Once you have served the defendant, you must be able to provide the Court with proof that this service took place.
 This is done either by you testifying orally in court or by filing an Affidavit of Service through the Provincial Court clerk’s office.

 To prepare the Affidavit of Service, select the appropriate form, fill in the necessary information, sign it in front of a Commissioner for Oaths or a lawyer, and file it at the court office.
 If you need help completing the Affidavit of Service, do NOT sign it, but bring the documents to the Provincial Court and the clerk, who is also a Commissioner for Oaths, will help you.

 SMALL CLAIMS COURT RESOURCES